 As per an old legend, Ajatashatru, the king of Magadh, shifted his capital from hilly Rajagriha to Namchi to have an edge over his enemies, Licchavis of Vaishali.

 It is also believed that Gautam Budhha visited this place during the very last year of his life.
 He predicted a great future for the city, but also warned of some damages from feud, fire, and floods.

-1.Siddeshwar Dham.
-The Dham is considered as a huge pilgrimage complex and is popularly known as Chardham.
+The Dham is considered a huge pilgrimage complex and is popularly known as Chardham.
 This place is spread over an area of 29 hectares and consists of a 108 feet tall statue of Shiva.
-Tourists swear by that it is one of the best places to visit near Namchi.
+Tourists swear that it is one of the best places to visit near Namchi.
 For the people who are spiritually inclined, this place is no less than a heaven.

-By Air.
-The nearest airport to Namchi is the Bagdogra Airport.
-It is situated at a distance of around 110 km away from the city.
-From the airport, you would need to either take a cab or some other means of transportation to reach desired locations in Namchi.
+The nearest airport is the Bagdogra Airport (IXB) situated at a distance of around 110 km away from the city.
+The airport is well-connected with other Indian cities via direct and connecting flights.
+From the airport, you can easily take a cab to reach your respective destination.

 Here is a list of Indian cities from where flights are available to Namchi

 Deboard at the New Jalpaiguri Railway Station (NJP) and from there you would have to take a cab or a taxi to reach your respective destination.
 Trains from all parts of the country arrive here offering overall good train connectivity.
 Thus, if you are considering a budget-friendly travel option, traveling via trains would suit your best.

 Depending upon your location, you can consider visiting Namchi via road networks as well.
 For this, you can consider traveling via cabs, buses, or your own vehicle.